Kmeakin/walrus-report/src/30-implementation.md

 ```

 This choice of representation differs from that used by C. In C, a string value
 is simply a pointer to a single `char` in memory.
-Since string values do not
+Since `char` pointers do not
 carry around their length, the *null-character* acts as a *sentinel value* to
-mark the end of a string. (for this reason, C-style strings are also known as
+mark the end of a string (for this reason, C-style strings are also known as
-*null-terminated strings*) This choice of representation was chosen due to the
+*null-terminated strings*).
+This choice of representation was chosen due to the
 memory constraints of the 1970s: computer memories were measured in kilobytes
 and an extra integer per string value was considered an un-affordable luxury.
 This memory-saving trick has a number of disadvantages compared to storing the
 length alongside the contents-pointer: